Skip to main content

 Architecture

-Each location maps to one ClickHouse Keeper replica, forming a 3-node quorum for distributed coordination.
+In cluster mode, each location maps to one ClickHouse Keeper replica, forming a 3-node quorum for distributed coordination.
 ClickHouse Server replicas communicate with Keeper using Control Plane’s internal DNS.
-Primary data is stored in the configured object storage bucket; a local scratch volume serves as a fast read cache.
+In single-node mode, no Keeper is deployed.
+Primary data is stored in the configured object storage bucket in all modes; a local scratch volume serves as a fast read cache.

 To minimize network egress costs, deploy all locations in the same cloud provider and keep your object storage bucket in the same region(s).
-Using 1 replica per location for the ClickHouse server workload is sufficient.
+Using 1 replica per location for the ClickHouse server workload is sufficient for most cluster deployments.

 Prerequisites